Cookies on the Gambling Commission website

 Coverage of our statistics

-Our Gambling Industry Statistics cover data on gambling products and services provided to customers in Great Britain.
-Since 1 November 2014, This includes gambling businesses based overseas offering gambling to customers in Great Britain.
+Gambling Industry Statistics cover data on gambling products and services provided to customers in Great Britain.
+Since 1 November 2014, this includes gambling businesses based overseas offering gambling to customers in Great Britain.
 The statistics do not include data for Northern Ireland, the Isle of Man or the Channel Islands, which are separate regulatory jurisdictions.
 The exception is National Lottery data, which covers sales to customers based in Northern Ireland.

 Previous page